Quickie Divorce: Where is the Best Country to Get Divorced?

 Airfare, hotel, passport, and other travel expenses are not included.
 Nor are the costs of sending documents to your attorney in the Dominican Republic in advance.

 Most importantly, before flying to the island, couples considering a Dominican Republic divorce should consult with an attorney in their home state to determine if the divorce will be legal and to prepare or review the settlement agreement.
-Resources like LegalZoom can help connect you with the best legal advice.

 The U.S. Department of State’s website currently states that if neither spouse is “domiciled” (i.e. legally resides) in the foreign country, many states will rule that your divorce is invalid even if both of you signed the documentation and participated in the foreign divorce proceedings.

 Family law attorney Randall M. Kessler of Kessler & Solomiany in Atlanta and author of the book Divorce: Protect Yourself, Your Kids, and Your Future, cautioned against the whole idea of a foreign divorce.
 He said,